Yves Prigent

-Yves Prigent (born 30 August 1993) is a French slalom canoeist who has competed at the international level since 2011.
+Yves Prigent (born 30 August 1993) is a retired French slalom canoeist who competed at the international level from 2011 to 2018, specializing in the C2 event.

 He won three medals at the ICF Canoe Slalom World Championships with two golds (Mixed C2: 2017, C2 team: 2015) and a silver (Mixed C2: 2018).

 His partner in the men's C2 boat was Loïc Kervella.
 His partner in the mixed C2 boat is Margaux Henry.

 His father Jean-Yves is a former slalom canoeist and medalist from World Championships.
 His younger sister Camille is also a slalom canoeist.
 His cousin Lily Ramonatxo is a successful rhythmic gymnast.